 Remove from the pan and set aside for assembly.

-How to Prepare Orange Dressing
+How to Prepare Salad Dressing

 This is a super light dressing that is great for other grain salads or leafy green salads.
 The citrus flavours help cut through any rich ingredients.

 I prefer to use a mason jar to mix it all up.
 It is up to you, as you can mix it in a bowl as well.